 Colon cancer, sometimes called rectal cancer depending on where it begins, is a cancer that starts in the colon or the rectum.
-The colon and rectum are parts of the digestive system, which is also called the gastrointestinal (GI) system (see illustration).
+The colon and rectum are parts of the digestive system, which is also called the gastrointestinal (GI) system.
 The first part of the digestive system (the stomach and small intestine) processes food for energy while the last part (the colon and rectum) absorbs fluid to form solid waste (fecal matter or stool) that then passes from the body.
 Colon cancer and rectal cancer have many features in common.
-Hyperthermia can improve response to treatment in rectal cancer by 80% (Kakehi et al., 1990).
+Hyperthermia can improve response to treatment in rectal cancer by 80 percent.

 Patient Story: Pat

-To schedule an appointment and find out more about hyperthermia treatment for colon cancer or rectal cancer, please call The Hyperthermia Cancer Institute in the Los Angeles area at (888) 580-5900 or use our interactive Online Appointment Request Form.
+To schedule an appointment or find out more about hyperthermia treatment for colon cancer or rectal cancer please contact us.